 Oh, the pain and heartbreak of a low-carb diet.
 Nothing delicious to eat.
 Okay, this isn't true.
 There's lots of delicious things you can eat...just not very many that are sweet.
 I searched and searched for a low-carb ice cream and couldn't find anything that didn't have like 20 grams of carbs per serving.
 That's not the kind of low-carb ice cream I am looking for.
-I want it to border on 0 grams of carbs.
-So, I invented my own recipe.
+I want it to be a lot less than that.
+My entire recipe contains 60 grams of carbs.
+That's 24 grams for the Splenda, 32 for the Heavy Cream, 1 gram for the the egg yolks and about 3 grams for the vanilla.
+Split that between however many servings you get from this receip...Very low carb.
+You will get around ten servings.

 I scoured the web and did some research on ice cream recipes and they all seem to have a combination of milk and heavy cream.
 I only want to use heavy cream.
 Is this even possible?
-Oh yes, and it turned out amazing.
+Oh yes, and it turned out to be really good.

 I am going to give you a little trivia here, vanilla ice cream with egg yolks in it...is French Vanilla ice cream.
 This recipe is made from a custard base and includes egg yolks, so that's why it's French Vanilla Ice Cream.